 That experience changed him forever.
-Villagers who went to church told him that when he had called out Jesus’ name God had saved him.
+Villagers who went to church told him that when he had called out Jesus’ name, God had saved him.
 This intrigued him to go to church and learn more about Christ.

-It was a completely new experience for him and he found a peace there which grew the more often he went.
+It was a completely new experience for him and he found a peace there that grew the more often he went.
 “It was as if I had found a fountain of living water to quench my thirst,” he says.
 His passion to know God increased daily and he became eager to attend church twice a week.

 Little by little, Shawky began to change for the better.
-He talked less, spent less time away from the house and used more time to read the Bible and see what it was saying to him.
+He talked less, spent less time away from the house, and used more time to read the Bible and see what it was saying to him.

 He mended the relationship with one of his brothers, too, after years of not being in contact.
-After his brother underwent surgery, Shawky helped wash him, clean him and change his clothes.
+After his brother underwent surgery, Shawky helped wash him, clean him, and change his clothes.
 His brother eventually began to follow Jesus too.

-Spending less time with his hard-drinking friends, Shawky made new friendships with local Christians and they gathered to pray for the village, for the sick and to help others.
+Spending less time with his hard-drinking friends, Shawky made new friendships with local Christians and they gathered to pray for the village, for the sick, and to help others.